DonationsThe more donations we receive, the more horses we can rescue. It’s that simple.

 Are you a skilled laborer?
 Plumber or general contractor?
 Whatever your expertise, chances are that we could use your help around the barn.
 In-kind donations are the perfect way to give to the horses.

-- boards for arena fencing
+- boards for paddock fencing

 - t-posts and wire for electric fencing